-Security personnel secure and lock all buildings at various times when buildings are not in use or at established curfew and lock-up times established by the Provost. & Deans' offices, Student Life office and Maintenance.
+Security personnel secure and lock all buildings at various times when buildings are not in use or at established lock-up times coordinated by Academics, Student Life and Conference Services.
 After buildings are secured for the night, security personnel conduct routine door checks of all campus facilities, including residence halls.
 Regular patrols are made around and in buildings and around campus during the night.